 Dry brushing is a gentle massage that helps to stimulate your lymphatic system, which in turn helps to remove built-up toxins and blockages.
 These toxins are often the reason for puffiness or swelling of the face.
 Dry brushing also helps to increase circulation and exfoliation of your facial skin.

 Facial dry brushing works by using ultrafine bristles.
-These bristles thoroughly clean and remove the dirt, oil, makeup and dead skin from your face.
+These bristles thoroughly clean and remove the dirt, oil and dead skin from your face.
 Generally, our outer skin layer sheds all of its dead cells every 20 to 30 days.
 But, with aging, these dead cells begin to accumulate, making your skin look dull and unhealthy.
 Dry brushing helps to remove these dead cells and allow new cells to generate.
 This makes your skin look fresh and healthy.

 Dry brushing makes your facial skin look brighter and more rejuvenated by: